Level Up Your FDA-Required IFUs for Mobile Medical Apps

 Your MMA’s help information should be fully integrated into your user experience by experts who are familiar with medical device and IFU development within the context of FDA regulations.
 Treating IFUs as a box to check for regulatory requirements just doesn’t serve the end-user.
 Working with experts to create a user-centered experience means you’ll be complying with the FDA requirements from onset.

-Get in touch below with MindFlow Design to understand how your medical device can benefit from carefully designed, fully integrated IFUs.
+Get in touch below with MPE (Formerly Mindflow Design) to understand how your medical device can benefit from carefully designed, fully integrated IFUs.